-Under the supervision of the Program Supervisor and in accordance with the direction and mission of District 7 HRDC, the Pathways Client Advocate is responsible for assisting families in becoming self-sufficient through assessing clients’ strengths and needs, and assisting them in removing barriers so they may obtain job placement and job retention.
+Under the supervision of the Program Director and in accordance with the direction and mission of District 7 HRDC, the Client Advocate is delegated the responsibility of assisting TANF families to become self-sufficient through assessing their strengths and needs, creating employability/service plans with them, and by connecting them with resources to assist in removing barriers.

 Additional Knowledge, Skills and Abilities:

-- Maintains individual case files and required, extensive and detailed documentation including applications, assessments, case notes, supportive services, and work experience as required by federal, state, and agency funding requirements
+- Maintain individual case files with required, extensive and detailed documentation including applications, assessments, case notes, supportive services and work experience as required by federal, state and agency funding requirements.

 - Demonstrates dependability and punctuality.

 - Demonstrates professionalism in the workplace.